b0-system/odig/DEVEL.md

 Build and test
 --------------

-    topkg build
+    source dev-env
-    ./odig-dev CMD  # This uses a cache in /tmp/odig-cache
+    topkg build   # or brzo -b

-Runs of `odig-dev` default to `info` verbosity and automatically generate a trace in `/tmp/odig-cache/trace.json`.
+    odig          # Uses a cache in /tmp/odig-cache

 Publish sample to gh-pages
 --------------------------